-Comparative tetrabenazine safety information was primarily informed by two studies (12 week RCT & 80 week open label study) conducted in patients with Huntington's disease, an indication for which tetrabenazine is approved (see Table F9 in Appendix).^{11,12} The most common AEs occurring in ≥5% of patients and with greater incidence in the tetrabenazine group compared with the placebo group were somnolence, fatigue, insomnia, fall, depression, agitation, and anxiety.11 Many of the common AEs, including somnolence and depression, and less common ones, including akathisia and Parkinsonism, were dose limiting, and were managed by dose reductions during the trial.
+Comparative tetrabenazine safety information was primarily informed by two studies (12 week RCT & 80 week open label study) conducted in patients with Huntington's disease, an indication for which tetrabenazine is approved (see Table F9 in Appendix).
+The most common AEs occurring in ≥5% of patients and with greater incidence in the tetrabenazine group compared with the placebo group were somnolence, fatigue, insomnia, fall, depression, agitation, and anxiety.
+Many of the common AEs, including somnolence and depression, and less common ones, including akathisia and Parkinsonism, were dose limiting, and were managed by dose reductions during the trial.
+The most common adverse events reported in ≥5% of patients with TD from single-arm observational studies include somnolence, fatigue, parkinsonism, depression, insomnia, nervousness/anxiety, akathisia, and nausea/vomiting.

-Notably, the incidence of depression in tetrabenazine treated patients was substantially greater than in the placebo group (15% vs. 0%).11 Data from the long term extension study showed that the incidence of depression had risen to 23% at 80-week follow- up.12 Additionally, there was one case of suicide occurring in a patient with undetected depression during the RCT phase, and one case of a suicide attempt during the long term extension study.^{11,12} Based upon the findings from these studies, tetrabenazine was given a black box warning for the risks of depression and suicidality.13
+Notably, the incidence of depression in tetrabenazine treated patients was substantially greater than in the placebo group (15% vs. 0%).
+Data from the long term extension study showed that the incidence of depression had risen to 23% at 80-week follow- up.
+Additionally, there was one case of suicide occurring in a patient with undetected depression during the RCT phase, and one case of a suicide attempt during the long term extension study.
+Based upon the findings from these studies, tetrabenazine was given a black box warning for the risks of depression and suicidality.